Lavesiime/lavesiime.github.io/guides/rsdkv4/xml/README.md

 - From there, some sounds will be added to the global sounds list. `Jump` with a path of `Global/Jump.wav`, `Slide` with a path of `Global/Slide.wav`, and `Collect` with a path of `Global/Collect.wav`.

-- After that, player entries of `SCOUT` and `COUT` will be added to the player list.
+- After that, player entries of `SCOUT` and `PENNY` will be added to the player list.

 - Now, all the stages are added.
   - Presentation Stages get `TITLE SCREEN` and `CREDITS`